withastro/astro/CONTRIBUTING.md

 If a test needs to validate what happens on the page after it's loading in the browser, that's a perfect use for E2E dev server tests, i.e. to verify that hot-module reloading works in `astro dev` or that components were client hydrated and are interactive.

+#### Creating tests

+When creating new tests, it's best to reference other existing test files and replicate the same setup.
+Some other tips include:

+- When re-using a fixture multiple times with different configurations, you should also configure unique `outDir`, `build.client`, and `build.server` values so the build output runtime isn't cached and shared by ESM between test runs.

 ### Other useful commands

 ```shell